ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 While support for advertising and sharing the outcome of your tournament is available via news posts, there are additional requirements that must be considered:

-- Tournaments will be expected to provide both one news post for advertising registrations and one for recapping **final** results, and those responsible for writing them should expect to adhere to the editorial standards required by our [news styling criteria](/wiki/News_styling_criteria).
+- Tournaments will be expected to provide both one news post for advertising registrations and one for recapping **final** results.
 Additional news posts are presently not permitted.
+  - If a news post advertising registrations is denied but all other [requirements](#requesting-in-game-banner-and-news-post-support) are met, a tournament may still be given permission for a conclusionary news post.
+Hosts and organisers interested in doing so should send in a new request after the tournament has concluded.
 - If your tournament is limited to a specific region, it is only eligible to receive news post support if it involves a LAN (a.k.a. an in-person meetup).

 Requests for news support will be reviewed by both the Tournament Committee and the osu! news team for suitability.